Em xinh "say hi": Copyright

 On March 7, 2025, the producers officially announced the show's official logo.

 The logo is stylized from the letters E and M intertwined, similar to the version of Anh trai "say hi" which is A and T. However, after its launch, the logo was accused of lacking creativity and plagiarism, specifically, an audience member realized that the logo had been taken from the website Shutterstock - a website that provides photos, videos, sounds, vector graphics and creative resources create another, very popular in the graphic design industry.
 Many opinions say that using available templates is not wrong because using the "Royalty Free" resource on this site is legal and does not violate copyright, but once it has been established as a brand, the program needs to invest in its identity as well as contact the original author if it wants to reuse the logo to ensure exclusivity.

 After the controversy, at the 5th concert of Anh trai "say hi" (season 1) held on March 21, 2025, the producer officially announced the new logo, replacing the controversial old logo.
-The logo is made up of five pieces, representing diamonds cut from light and is interwoven with the letters E and M. However, besides the compliments about the logo and the program's criteria, a group of audiences said that the program's logo idea is similar to the idea of the program Chị đẹp đạp gió rẽ sóng.
-But many other audiences said that if that is called plagiarism, it is not correct, because the logo of the program Chị đẹp đạp gio rẽ sóng is inspired by Bát Tràng ceramic material.
+The logo is made up of five pieces, representing diamonds cut from light and is interwoven with the letters E and M. However, besides the compliments about the logo and the program's criteria, a group of audiences said that the program's logo idea is similar to the Vietnamese version of Sisters Who Make Waves.
+But many other audiences said that if that is called plagiarism, it is not correct, because the logo of Sisters Who Make Waves is inspired by Bát Tràng ceramic material.
 Meanwhile, the logo of Em xinh "say hi" is inspired by diamonds, with sharp pieces representing different angles of a woman.